NoriginMedia/react-spatial-navigation/README.md

 - [ ] Implement HOC for react-native tvOS and AndroidTV components.
 - [ ] Add custom navigation logic per component.
 I.e. possibility to override default decision making algorithm and decide where to navigate next based on direction.
 - [ ] Add "preferable focused component" feature for components with children.
 By default it's first element, but it is useful to customize this behaviour.
+- [ ] Implement mouse support.
+On some TV devices (or in the Browser) it is possible to use mouse-like input, e.g. magic remote in LG TVs.
+This system should support switching between "key" and "pointer" modes and apply "focused" state accordingly.

 ---